zarebski-m/scala-projects/README.md

 # scala-projects
-Implementations of projects described in github.com/karan/Projects
+Implementations of projects described in [project list by Karan](https://github.com/karan/Projects).